Top 12 Design Manager Skills to Put on Your Resume

 5. AutoCAD

-AutoCAD is a computer-aided design (CAD) software used for creating precise 2D and 3D drawings and models, widely utilized in architecture, engineering, and construction for drafting and designing.
+AutoCAD is CAD software for precise 2D drawings and 3D models, common across architecture, engineering, and construction.

 Why It's Important